fwaris/OnnxVision/readme.md

 Enter a prompt; select an image and click on Infer.
 Note first time may be slow as the model is loaded into GPU memory.
 Use Ctr-c to exit the application and release the GPU memory.

+## Configuration
+The application needs two configured values from appSettings.json
+- ModelPath: Directory that contains the Onnx vision model
+- ModelInstanceCount: The number of model instances to load in the GPU.
+The system will be able to handle that many concurrent requests.
+The instance count depends on the size of the GPU.

+## Service / batch usage
+The [TestServic.fsx](src/OnnxVision.Server/scripts/TestService.fsx) shows how the vision service can be called via http, for batch processing.